-We use our Danbury facility to formulate AFREZZA, fill plastic cartridges with AFREZZA and blister package the cartridges for use in our clinical trials.
-This facility has been fully qualified and undergone inspection by the FDA.
+We use our Danbury facility to formulate AFREZZA, fill plastic cartridges with AFREZZA, blister package the cartridges, place the blister packs into foil bags and package three bags plus two inhalers and the package insert as units in 90-unit boxes (and single bag packs for trials).
+There can be no assurance that the equipment in this facility will be qualified by the FDA or that the equipment will not need modification in order to be validated and/or approved by the FDA.
+The facility was designed for a different cartridge that had undergone inspection and been fully qualified by the FDA.
+A new fill/finish system for the new commercial AFREZZA cartridge has been installed and is undergoing qualification.
 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of pharmaceutical products often encounter difficulties in production, especially in scaling up initial production.
 These problems include difficulties with production costs and yields, quality control and assurance and shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 If we engage a third-party manufacturer, we would need to transfer our technology to that third-party manufacturer and gain FDA approval, potentially causing delays in product delivery.
 In addition, our third-party manufacturer may not perform as agreed or may terminate its agreement with us.